eitansuez/spring-petclinic-istio/docs/deploy.md

 Wait for the pods to be ready (2/2 containers).

-## Build the apps, create the docker images, push them to the local registry
+## Build the apps, docker images, and push them to image registry

 We assume you already have [maven](https://maven.apache.org/) installed locally.